piliwilliam0306/platformio_rugby/README.md

     - LED should blink every 100ms
     - we should see all LEDs blinking, if not, check if target fuse set correctly
     $ sudo python sanity-uart.py
+    - programming uart functions to each MCU
+    $ python uart-test.py
+    - send a character to each MCU, see instruction when running this code.

 ## Checking target fuse
     $ sudo platformio run -d ArduinoISP/328p_dock --target upload